viam-devrel/viamcodelabs/site/viamguides/src/linefollower/linefollower.md

       Press **CTRL + X** to close the file.
       Type **Y** to confirm file modification, then press enter to finish.

-   {{< alert title="Tip" color="tip" >}}
-   If you intend to make lots of tweaks to the code over time it may be most convenient for you to set up a [Mutagen Sync](https://mutagen.io/documentation/introduction/getting-started/) session from a directory on your computer to a directory on your Pi.
+   **TIP**: If you intend to make lots of tweaks to the code over time it may be most convenient for you to set up a [Mutagen Sync](https://mutagen.io/documentation/introduction/getting-started/) session from a directory on your computer to a directory on your Pi.
-   {{< /alert >}}

 1. If you used different component names to the ones mentioned in the tutorial (`scuttlebase`, `my_camera`, and `green_detector`), change the code to use your component names.